 Less than three months later, a Sheriff’s deputy personally serves me in the Treasurer’s Office with a 102 page lawsuit filed by Prosecutor Nichols seeking to hold me personally liable for any “penalties, sanctions, and attorney’s fees that may be due for those records she personally provided to the requester [Paul Gottlieb of the Peninsula Daily News].”
 Yes, you read that correctly: I was being sued for whistle blowing.

-Then it turns out that at the same time Mark Nichols was suing me for releasing public records, Mark Nichols and his deputies were negotiating a settlement of Mr. Lange’s public records case against them for repeatedly and wrongfully withholding from Mr. Lange large amounts of public records that were relevant to Mr. Lange’s land use case against his neighbor, costing the taxpayers $500,000 in reserve funds plus attorney’s fees.
+Then it turns out that at the same time Mark Nichols was suing me for releasing public records, Mark Nichols and his deputies were stealthily negotiating a settlement of Mr. Lange’s public records case against them for repeatedly and wrongfully withholding from Mr. Lange large amounts of public records that were relevant to Mr. Lange’s nuisance case against his neighbor, costing the taxpayers $500,000 in reserve funds plus attorney’s fees.

 - Nissen Affidavit re Lange et al v.
-Clallam County et al
+Clallam County et al.

 - PortOCall article re “Scott Lange implores County Commissioners: Investigate Prosecuting Attorney’s Office.”

 - Declaration by Scott Lange dated October 30, 2013 filed in the Lange v.
 Cebelak case.